 Our headquarters and a significant number of our employees are based in Hong Kong, and our Hong Kong subsidiary generates a substantial portion of our overall business.
 Hong Kong has in recent years experienced significant political unrest and social strife, including a series of large-scale protests.
 These developments, along with the impact of the COVID-19 pandemic, led us in 2020 to cease conducting member meetings and events in Hong Kong.
 Inasmuch as member meetings and events located in Hong Kong have in the past served as an important component of our product marketing and distribution efforts, we believe that this action has negatively affected our operations and financial performance.
-If current conditions continue or further deteriorate, we anticipate that our business, results of operations and financial condition will be adversely affected.
+The cumulative effect of these developments has adversely affected our Hong Kong operations and may continue to adversely affect our overall business, results of operations and financial condition.

-We experienced negative operating cash flows during the year ended December 31, 2019, and only modest positive operating cash flows during the years ended December 31, 2021 and 2020.
+We experienced negative operating cash flows during the year ended December 31, 2022, and only modest positive operating cash flows during the years ended December 31, 2021 and 2020.
 Unless our operating cash flows improve, this negative financial performance could have a material adverse effect on our business and our stock price.

-We experienced negative operating cash flows during the year ended December 31, 2019, and only modest positive operating cash flows during the years ended December 31, 2021 and 2020.
+We experienced negative operating cash flows during the year ended December 31, 2022, and only modest positive operating cash flows during the years ended December 31, 2021 and 2020.
 This cash flow performance was primarily due to declines in our revenues being greater than the decreases in expenditures that we could manage.
 If we again experience negative operating cash flows or our cash balance is substantially diminished, we may not be able to continue paying cash dividends to our stockholders, our ability to support our operations could be impaired and we may be required to seek debt or equity financing.
 However, we may not be able to obtain additional debt or equity financing on satisfactory terms, or at all, and any new financing could have a dilutive effect to our existing stockholders.
 Negative operating cash flows could have a material adverse effect on our business, results of operations and financial condition, as well as our stock price, and could eventually threaten our solvency.
 Negative operating cash flows and any related adverse market perception may also negatively affect our ability to attract new members and/or sell our products.
 There can be no assurance that we will be successful in maintaining an adequate level of cash resources.